CRG Research Report

 it can be useful "circumstantial" evidence, as a secondary

-discriminator when combined with other bits of data.)
+discriminator when combined with production dates, etc.)

 Automobile Glass Manufacturing Processes